Stinging Nettle Benefits, Uses and Side Effects - Dr. Axe

 Studies also indicate that applying nettle leaf topically at the site of pain decreases joint pain and can treat arthritis.
 When taken orally, nettle helps provide relief.
 Another study published in the Journal of Rheumatology shows stinging nettle’s anti-inflammatory power against other autoimmune diseases like rheumatoid arthritis.

-3. Hay Fever
+3. Hay fever

 Histamine production in the body creates the adverse reactions related to allergies.
 Allergies cause uncomfortable congestion, sneezing, itching and more.